hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 -> **Important:** Before you begin, consult the [Pre-Install Checklist](../before-installing/index.html) for prerequisites.
 You'll need to prepare data files and a Linux instance.

+-> **Important:** Cloning an already installed Terraform Enterprise host machine can be done with extra cares.
+It is not allowed to have more than one Terraform Enterprise instances connecting to the same database unless the installation is performed for the [Active/Active architecture](active-active.html).
+When cloning Terraform Enterprise host machine, these following files contain the private IP address of the installed environment, `/etc/sysconfig/replicated` or `/etc/default/replicated` and `/etc/sysconfig/replicated-operator` or `/etc/default/replicated-operator`.
+It is required to ensure that those configuration files maintain the correct private IP address of the Terraform Enterprise host machine at the restoration from the image.
+The `replicated` and `replicated-operator` services should also be restarted when the configuration files are updated.

 ## Proxy Usage

 If your installation requires using a proxy server, you will be asked for the proxy server information when you first